NixOS/rfcs/rfcs/0166-nix-formatting.md

       arguments
     ;
   ```
-3. A mix of (1) and (2), where usually the semicolon is placed directly at the end of the binder.
+3. A mix of (1) and (2), where usually the semicolon is placed directly at the end of the binding.
    But with exceptions in which the semicolon is placed onto the following line instead in cases where the value is a multiline `if` expression or nested operator.
    These are the only syntax elements that may result in the semicolon being placed on a line with arbitrarily deep indentation.